FOUNDINPD/foundin_qtl/README.md

 - RNAB: eQTL, 3'aQTL (PDUI) and circRNA eQTL (CIRC) for da0, da25, and da65
 - RNAS: eQTL (for miRNA, piRNA, and tRNA) for da0, da25, and da65
 - SCRN: eQTL for DA, ElC, eNP, iDA, lNP, NlC and PFPP cell-types and 3'aQTL (PDUI) for DA and iDA cell-types at da65

+## This project also contains the per-omic quantitative trait score (QTS) analyses for each of the modality above as well

 ## Note: This code was refactored and consolidated to remove or reduce duplicate code between different omic QTL analyses after completion and the FOUNDIN-PD resource paper and the current analyses for the FOUNDIN-PD QTL project.
 The resource paper code relative to this repo is tagged as v0.1.0-alpha.